JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 - Subnetting to distribute IP addresses among network and host devices.
 - Configuring VLANs to group devices based on network, using both access and trunk ports.
 - Integration of wireless AP and configuration of SSID and its 2.4GHz channel
-- Static IPv4 and DHCP configuration.
+- Static IPv4 address and DHCP configuration.
 - ACL (ToDo)
   - For the printer only family devices and network can access, not guests
   - Work devices can't be reached by family devices but other devices within their networks can